tuya/tuya-panel-kit-docs/docs/docs/layout/FullView.en.md

 - The return button at the top of the pop-up box directly returns to the App list page;
 - The device picture in the pop-up box is pulled from the cloud, if the pull fails, it will not be displayed;
 - The Wi-Fi offline copy can be configured by the product manager.
 When the copy exceeds 4, the "More Help" button will appear, otherwise, no more help button will appear;
-- Click "More Help", it will jump to the second page: help page, the first time you enter, there will be loading
+- Click "More Help", when `App version >= 3.34.5, and component library version >= 4.8.3`, it will jump to H5 link, page content does not support customization, content includes knowledge items, intelligent customer service and online customer service; Otherwise, the secondary page is displayed: The help page is loaded for the first time.

 ###### i18n strings